sdkned/juliandawson.github.io/README.md

 # Source code for juliandawson.co.uk

 This is github.io page for juliandawson.co.uk.
-The site  built with HTML, Sass and Angular 2.
+The site is built with HTML, Sass and Angular 2.
 The source repo can be found at [juliandawson-co-uk-website](https://github.com/juliandawson/juliandawson-co-uk-website).

 Thanks!